Exercise

 smaller venous load to the heart than equivalent land exercise.

-Partial Pressure: A gas enters a liquid more readily
+Pressure: A gas enters a liquid more readily under pressure.
+In

-under pressure.
-In water exercise, the gas is oxygen and the liquid is the
+water exercise, the gas is oxygen and the liquid is the blood.
+So, more

-blood.
-So, more efficient gas transfer due to water pressure may reduce the
+efficient gas transfer due to water pressure may reduce the workload of the

-reflex lowers heart rate and blood pressure.
-This reflex is stronger in some
+rate and blood pressure.
+This reflex is stronger in some individuals than in

-its effect when standing in chest deep water.
-And that is the depth at which
+standing in chest deep water.
+And that is the depth at which many aqua aerobics

 Measuring Pulse Count

-generally take a 10 second pulse count at the radial pulse on the wrist or the
+take a 10 second pulse count at the radial pulse on the wrist or the carotid

-carotid artery at the side of the throat.
-The 10 second count is then
+artery at the side of the throat.
+The 10 second count is then multiplied by 6,

-multiplied by 6, to calculate the heart rate in beats per minute (BPM).
+to calculate the heart rate in beats per minute (BPM).
+However, AEA recommends

-or 17 beats per minute deduction should be taken from the exercisers
+beats per minute deduction should be taken from the exercisers land-based

-land-based minimum and maximum training thresholds, according to AEA, due to
+minimum and maximum training thresholds, according to AEA, due to the effects

 Heart Rate Monitors